-Top 5 Tips: Planning your boudoir wardrobe
+Top 5 outfit tips: Planning your boudoir wardrobe

 Feeling stuck thinking about what to wear for a boudoir session?
 You are not alone!
 Wardrobe questions are among the most frequently asked questions I hear from clients.
 The vast majority of us aren’t used to dressing for photoshoots, especially in our underwear, so it makes sense to wonder: where do I begin?